 If you want to receive announcements about upcoming Social Justice events and meetings, send an e-mail to email@example.com.
 If you do not have access to e-mail, watch the weekly announcements in the church bulletin as well as the monthly church newsletter.
 Social Justice is a reflection of First Unitarian Universalist members’ interests.

-The Social Justice Committee regularly meets the 3rd Sunday of the month at 12:30pm in the Thoreau Building.
+The Social Justice Committee regularly meets the 2nd Sunday of the month at 12:15pm in the Beatrix Potter Room in the Longfellow Building.
 Members and guests are welcome.
-See the announcements, the Events Calendar or contact the Chair for more details or information.
+See the announcements, the Events Calendar or contact the Co-Chairs (Maria Bush and Vicki Tullius through May 2015) for more details or information.

 Some of the activities and events, or ongoing “portfolios” that our church members are involved with in the larger community include:

-- Basura Bash (Annual Riverbank Clean Up, Saturday, February 25, 2012): This is an intergenerational opportunity to witness the San Antonio River ecosystem and the waterways that feed into the San Antonio River, as well as cleaning up debris from the riverbanks.
+- Basura Bash (Annual Riverbank Clean Up): This is an intergenerational opportunity to witness the San Antonio River ecosystem and the waterways that feed into the San Antonio River, as well as cleaning up debris from the riverbanks.

 - Other events that the Social Justice Team and First Unitarian Universalist members have frequently participated in include the Martin Luther King, Jr. Holiday March (January), the International Women’s Day March (March), the Cesar Chavez March (March), Gay Pride Picnic, events promoting peace and justice, reproductive rights, concerts raising awareness about the death penalty and the environment, and more.

 - Unitarian Universalist Association Social Justice: Information about current social justice issue priorities within the UUA, as well as links to social justice statements and other social justice resources.